Exeter Theatre Royal fire: Relief fund

 A local relief fund for the families of victims of the disaster was started very quickly, with donations being managed by a Relief Fund Committee.
 By the 9 September, only four days after the disaster, the committee had made interim awards to 17 cases who were in immediate need, making weekly instalment payments.
 In order to care for all of the orphans left by the fire, it was calculated that between ten and twenty thousand pounds would be required, which the committee felt it would be impossible to raise locally.

 At the recommendation of the Relief Committee, the Exeter Town Clerk sent letters, including to the Lord Mayor of London, and the appeal went national.
 Contributions came from across the country, including £100 from Queen Victoria and £100 from actor-manager Henry Irving who was playing at the Royalty Theatre, Glasgow.
 The Lord Mayor of London collected donations at the Mansion House for the appeal, and this ended up being the largest single donation to the fund at £1,537.

-Donations were even received internationally, with subscriptions being received in British Embassies, including in Paris, France, as well as from Australia, America, and the South African gold fields.
+Donations were even received internationally, with subscriptions being received in British Embassies, including in Paris, as well as from Australia, America, and the South African gold fields.

 Due to the number of orphans created, serious consideration was given to the founding of an orphanage specifically for those orphaned by the fire, and a sub-committee was created to assess the feasibility.
 In the end, no orphanage was built, with children sent to orphanages across the country, after visits by the committee to a number of institutions to assess their suitability.

 Eventually, the relief fund raised £20,763, which was used for survivors and to support the families of the victims.
 By 1931, the fund was still providing for five survivors, with £480 still remaining in trust of the fund.